In a field rife with numerical calculations, inferences, speculations, quick actions…it's easy to forget the little things.

-This price of 8800 and 8780 means that when the market price reaches 8800, the system will place a limit order at 8780.
+These prices 8800 and 8780 mean that when the market price hits the 8800 level, the system will place a limit order at 8780.

 - There should be a gap between the stop price and the limit price.
-Because when the market fluctuates strongly, your order will be "drifted" (not matched) if you place these two prices too close together.
+Because when the market fluctuates strongly, your order will be "drifted" (not matched) if you place these 2 prices too close together.

-Step 3: Confirm the command information
+Step 3: Confirm command information